History of Eurasia: Emergence of civilizations

 Due to the similarities between Indo-European languages spoken throughout Europe, Iran, and India, it is widely believed that a group originating in the Pontic steppe in the 5th millennium BC spread both east and west, gradually making their way towards the Indian subcontinent and China in the east and western Europe in the west.
 These Proto-Indo-Europeans spread their languages into the Middle East, India, Europe, and to the borders of China.

 Early forms of civilization in Southwest Asia began as early as the 8th millennium BC, in proto-urban centers such as Çatalhöyük.
 Urban civilizations began to emerge in the Chalcolithic.
 The earliest urban civilizations in Mesopotamia, India, and China all developed along river valleys.
-The Uruk period of Mesopotamia dates from about 4000 to 3100 BCE and provides the earliest signs of the existence of states in the Near East.
-Civilizations grew along the Indus River around 3300 BCE in Bronze Age India and in 1700 BCE along the Yellow River in China.
+The Uruk period of Mesopotamia dates from about 4000 to 3100 BC and provides the earliest signs of the existence of states in the Near East.
+Civilizations grew along the Indus River around 3300 BC in Bronze Age India and in 1700 BE along the Yellow River in China.
 The valleys provided plentiful water and the enrichment of the soil due to annual floods, which made it possible to grow excess crops beyond what was needed to sustain an agricultural village.
 This allowed for some members of the community to engage in non-agricultural activities, such as the construction of buildings, trade, and social organization.
 Boats on the river provided an easy and efficient way to transport people and goods, allowing for the development of trade and facilitating central control of outlying areas.
-Writing likely developed independently in multiple Eurasian civilizations, including Mesopotamia (between 3400 and 3100 BCE) and China (1200 BCE).
+Writing likely developed independently in multiple Eurasian civilizations, including Mesopotamia (between 3400 and 3100 BC) and China (1200 BC).

 In southern Europe, the Minoan civilization of the Aegean Islands began around 3500 BC, with the complex urban civilization beginning around 2000 BC.
 It left behind a number of massive building complexes, sophisticated art, and writing systems.
 Its economy benefited from a network of trade around much of the Mediterranean.
 By the 2nd millennium BC, the eastern coastlines of the Mediterranean were dominated by the Hittite and Egyptian empires, competing for control over the city states in the Levant.

 The Black Sea area was another cradle of European civilization.
-The prehistoric fortified stone settlement of Solnitsata (5500 BC - 4200 BC) is one of the oldest known towns in Europe.
+The prehistoric fortified stone settlement of Solnitsata (5500–4200 BC) is one of the oldest known towns in Europe.
 The Bronze Age arose in this region during the final centuries of the 4th millennium.